dougeby/IntuneDocs/intune/end-user-educate.md

 * __Be accessible.__ Tell users where they can seek help for device problems.
 When you [customize the Company Portal](company-portal-customize.md), be sure to include your IT administrator's contact information.

 * __Be personal.__ Provide instructions that are specific to your deployment.
-This demonstrates to users that you care about their experience.
+This action demonstrates to users that you care about their experience.
 Use this [customizable, Intune user enrollment template for IT administrators](https://gallery.technet.microsoft.com/office/Intune-End-User-Enrollment-3a0c9b0c) to create your own enrollment instructions for your users.

 * __Find different ways to communicate.__ Users have [different learning styles](https://www.umassd.edu/dss/resources/facultystaff/howtoteachandaccommodate/howtoaccommodatedifferentlearningstyles/) and preferred ways to consume information.
 For more visual learners, there are [video versions of how to enroll various device types](https://channel9.msdn.com/Series/IntuneEnrollment) on Channel 9.
 Videos can be embedded directly into your own [SharePoint site](https://support.office.com/article/Embed-a-video-from-Office-365-Video-59e19984-c34e-4be8-889b-f6fa93910581).
 You can also download local copies of the video or audio track.